Microcebe/Microcebe/README.md

 ## 👋 About Me

-First-year CS student at **EPFL**, spending most of my time at the intersection of code and math.
+First-year CS student at **EPFL**, spending most of my time on code and math.

-I like understanding things from the ground up — I built MLPs, CNNs and GANs **from scratch** before touching PyTorch, and it took my TM to the national final of *Sciences et Jeunesse* 🏅.
+I like understanding things from the ground up, so I built MLPs, CNNs and GANs **from scratch** before touching PyTorch.
+That project took my TM to the national final of *Sciences et Jeunesse* 🏅.

-Currently going deeper into algorithms, systems, and the math behind AI.
+Right now I'm digging into algorithms, systems and the math behind AI.

 ## 💻 Tech Stack